Home » Day In The Life Of: Jewellery Designer, Bonnie Bling

 First up is a cuppa while I check through my emails and get back to any customer service queries.
 Next job is always to go through webstore orders and get shipping labels and packing slips printed and ready.
 If I have admin to catch up on then I’ll tackle that in the morning so that it isn’t hanging over me all day.
 There are often custom requests that will need made to order so it isn’t long before the laser cutter is fired up and I can get designing and cutting before lunch.

-Afternoons are more about designing and making.
-New products, adding to stock, sketching up concepts.
-I also have a couple of makers who work for me so I'll write up some to-do's for them so that things are always moving productively.
-I tend to do a final email check before I leave the office at 4.30 as once I collect my girl at 5pm time becomes scarce until after her bedtime.
+Afternoons are more about designing and making new products, adding to stock and sketching up concepts.
+I also have a couple of makers who work for me so I’ll write up some to-do’s for them so that things are always moving productively.
+I tend to do a final email check before I leave the office at 4.30pm, as once I collect my girl at 5pm time becomes scarce until after her bedtime.

 It’s all quite the juggling act, but I feel pretty darned lucky (and mostly kinda knackered!) to be able to run the business and spend time with my daughter at the same time.